 Time to complete: 12-14 hours.
 That’s about 20-30 minutes of prep.
 The rest of the time, you’re just waiting for the infusion to finish.
 You’ll need:

-A full liter of vodka.
+- A full liter of vodka.
 You may have to buy a 1.75 liter bottle to get it.
 No need to spend much on the vodka.
 Just choose one that goes down smooth.
-Svedka is a great choice we’ve used several times.
-And you can use the leftover vodka to make Vodka Gummy Bears:
+Absolut and Svedka are great choices we’ve used several times.
+And you can use the leftover vodka to make Vodka Gummy Bears.

-A funnel, which you probably already have, to help you pour the vodka into the narrow necks on the flasks.
+- A funnel (we used these from OXO) to help you pour the vodka into the narrow necks on the flasks.